incodellc/finance-test-task/README.md

 - the possibility to add/remove ticker from watching group
 - any additional functionality you consider useful

-You should use the next technologies:
+Used the next technologies:

-- React (preferable with hooks)
+- React (with hooks)
-- Redux (with Redux-Thunk or any other Redux middleware you are familiar) or any other state-manager library you want
+- Redux and Redux-Thunk
-- Socket.io - to connect to the service
+- Socket.io
-- any UI library you want, or you can use just pure CSS
+- CSS and library "Recharts"
 - Testing Library

 We will assess the next parts: